AlexandreStang/portfolio_v3/README.md

 ## 🚀 Live Demo

 This website is currently hosted on GitHub and is only available in French.
-[Click here to visit it!](https://alexandrestang.github.io/)
+[Click here to visit the site!](https://alexandrestang.github.io/)

 ## ⚡ Technologies Used